xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

  var zspaceStylusControl = new xeogl.ZSpaceStylusControl();
  {% endhighlight %}

- At this point we can see a ray extending from the tip of our stylus, which we can select and drag entities with.
+ At this point we can see a ray extending from the tip of our stylus, which we can select and drag entities with it.

 <iframe src="//giphy.com/embed/mRdkHVQ1NdUWc" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/mRdkHVQ1NdUWc">via GIPHY</a></p>